Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Interaction-Augmented Instruction Model

 \begin{itemize} \item \textbf{Human (H).} Humans possess intent and decision authority but do not execute generation themselves.
 Consequently, humans can compose and revise textual instructions (H~$\rightarrow$~T) and perform focused interactions (H~$\rightarrow$~I) such as highlighting, brushing, or selecting.
 Humans also provide or inspect artifacts through interfaces.
 However, since the action of upload or inspection is ubiquitous across systems and does not by itself distinguish paradigms, we treat H~$\rightarrow$~A as background behavior rather than a central comparative relation (no H~$\rightarrow$~A).
 Critically, humans do not directly perform generation (no H~$\rightarrow$~G) without going through instructions.

-\item \textbf{Text Prompt (T).} \textbf{T} is a general-purpose, free-form specification of intent.
-It can be sent directly to GenAI (T~$\rightarrow$~G) or be combined with interaction-derived information to form an augmented instruction (T~$\rightarrow$~Aug).
-T does not act on artifacts directly (no T~$\rightarrow$~A).
+\item \textbf{Text Prompt (T).} \review{Q3, Q5.1}\textbf{T} is a general-purpose, free-form specification of intent in a natural language string, which is manually authored or edited by a human.
+As an entity, \textbf{T} represents the text that will be directly sent to GenAI (T~$\rightarrow$~G) or be combined with interaction-derived information to form an augmented instruction (T~$\rightarrow$~Aug). \textbf{T} does not act on artifacts directly (no T~$\rightarrow$~A), and only textual content counts as \textbf{T}; GUI actions or structured editing widgets are not defined as prompts.

-\item \textbf{Interaction (I).} Interactions are focused, often single-purpose operations.
+\item \textbf{Interaction (I).} \review{Q3, Q5.1} Interaction (I) refers to non-textual, often GUI user actions (\eg clicking, dragging, brushing, or manipulating structured editors) that can modify, supplement, or operationalize what the text prompt expresses or what the artifact provides, while not themselves constituting valid GenAI inputs.

 Interactions can operate on artifacts (I~$\rightarrow$~A) like selecting target elements, modifying or augmenting prompts (I~$\rightarrow$~T), or feeding information into the augmented instruction (I~$\rightarrow$~Aug).
 Interactions cannot evoke GenAI to generate by themselves (no I~$\rightarrow$~G): they are not generators but mediators of specificity.
+Furthermore, \textbf{I} excludes the act of writing text prompts as natural language strings without formatting.

 \item \textbf{Augmented Instruction (Aug).} Augmented instruction represents the instructions beyond pure NL prompts that the GenAI will execute.
 By definition, Aug is constructed from prompt and interaction inputs (T~$\rightarrow$~Aug, I~$\rightarrow$~Aug) and can additionally incorporate direct artifact-derived context (A~$\rightarrow$~Aug) when a selection or context snippet is encoded into the instruction.
-The only valid execution path from Aug is into the model (Aug~$\rightarrow$~G); Aug does not itself perform artifact edits (no Aug~$\rightarrow$~A).
-Treating \textbf{Aug} as the single, explicit input to GenAI makes paradigm comparisons straightforward: different tools differ chiefly in how they build \textbf{Aug} (which combinations of \textbf{T}, \textbf{I}, and \textbf{A} feed into it).
+The only valid execution path from Aug is into the model (Aug~$\rightarrow$~G); Aug does not itself perform artifact edits (no Aug~$\rightarrow$~A). \review{Q3, Q4}Treating \textbf{Aug} as the explicit input to GenAI makes paradigm comparisons straightforward: different tools differ chiefly in how they build \textbf{Aug} (which combinations of \textbf{T}, \textbf{I}, and \textbf{A} feed into it).
 Please refer to \autoref{sec: atomic paradigms} for more details.
+Meanwhile, T~$\rightarrow$~G still remains essential, as users often craft a text prompt before the model initiates further interaction.